-Step 2 Step 3 out the age and location of the people involved in the program program's participants and/or whether they live in a capital ci ity or not (location)? d location orlocation Step 2 out the age and location of the people involved in the program e program's participants and/or whether they live in a capital ci d location a.
+Step 2 Step 3 out the age and location of the people involved in the program e program's participants and/or whether they live in a capital ci ity or not (location)? d location orlocation out the age and location of the people involved in the program a.
 A participant in your program who achieves the outcome.